 For deaf and hearing-impaired viewers, the CBS Television Network captions on average 95 hours a week of its regularly scheduled network programming.
 CBS has long been an industry leader and innovator in the field of captioning.
 Closed-captioned CBS Network programming includes:

-The entire CBS primetime lineup is captioned, including all regularly scheduled series, specials and mini-series.
+The entire CBS primetime lineup is captioned, including all regularly scheduled series, specials, movies and mini-series.

-CBS captions 60 MINUTES, 48 HOURS MYSTERY, the CBS EVENING NEWS with SCOTT PELLEY, the Weekend Editions of the CBS EVENING NEWS, the Monday thru Friday and Saturday Editions of CBS THIS MORNING, CBS NEWS SUNDAY MORNING, CBS MORNING NEWS and FACE THE NATION, as well as CBS News Specials, CBS News Special Reports and breaking-news coverage.
+CBS captions 60 MINUTES, 48 HOURS, the CBS EVENING NEWS with SCOTT PELLEY, the Weekend Editions of the CBS EVENING NEWS, the Monday thru Friday and Saturday Editions of CBS THIS MORNING, CBS SUNDAY MORNING with CHARLES OSGOOD, CBS MORNING NEWS and FACE THE NATION with BOB SCHIEFFER, as well as CBS News Specials, CBS News Special Reports and breaking-news coverage.
 In addition, by updating captioning to Central, Mountain and Pacific time-zone broadcasts on an as-needed basis, CBS News ensures that all its viewers have equal access as required by the FCC.

 One hundred percent of CBS Sports programming is captioned, including the entire NFL schedule and the NCAA Men's Basketball Championship.